 Smartsheet, the enterprise work management platform, empowers organizations to innovate and achieve results quickly and securely at scale through effective collaboration and streamlined workflows.
 By uniting people, content, and work, Smartsheet provides powerful capabilities that revolutionize the way teams operate.
-Smartsheet makes outcomes reliable, keeps customer data safe, and ensures users are on the same page, making it ideal for organizations seeking efficient, impactful collaborative work management.
+Smartsheet makes outcomes reliable, keeps customer data safe, and ensures users are aligned, making it ideal for organizations seeking efficient, impactful collaborative work management.

 We generate revenue primarily from the sale of subscriptions to our cloud-based platform for work management.
 For subscriptions, customers select the plan that meets their needs and can begin using Smartsheet within minutes.
 We offer three paid subscription levels to new customers: Pro, Business, and Enterprise, the pricing for which varies by the features provided.
-Customers can also purchase capabilities a la carte or in a bundle through our Smartsheet Advance package options for Enterprise subscriptions, which provide capabilities that enable customers to implement solutions for a specific use case or for large scale projects, initiatives, or processes.
-These capabilities include Control Center, Dynamic View, Data Shuttle, Connectors, Bridge, and Data Table.
+Customers can also purchase capabilities a la carte or in a bundle through our Smartsheet Advanced Work Management options for Enterprise subscriptions, which provide capabilities that enable customers to implement solutions for a specific use case or for large scale projects, initiatives, or processes.
+These capabilities include Connectors, Control Center, Dynamic View, Data Shuttle, Bridge, Calendar App, Pivot App, and DataMesh.
 Customers with additional security and governance needs can purchase Smartsheet Safeguard, which provides capabilities to support oversight, security, and ongoing policy management.
-Safeguard is available as an add-on to Enterprise plans and as a part of Smartsheet Advance Platinum level.
+Safeguard is available as an add-on to Enterprise and Advanced Work Management plans.
 Additional subscriptions that can be integrated with our cloud-based platform include Resource Management, a resource planning solution that helps businesses plan and allocate resources across their programs, track and manage time, and forecast hiring needs; and Brandfolder, a digital asset management platform that enables users to easily organize, discover, control, distribute, and share digital assets.
 Professional services are offered to help customers create and administer work management solutions for specific use cases and for training purposes.

 Customers can begin using our platform by purchasing a subscription directly from our website, through our sales force, starting a free trial, or working as a collaborator on a project.
-Smartsheet also offers a free subscription plan for new customers looking to get started with task and project management.